dwmkerr/terraform-aws-openshift/recipes/splunk/README.md

 - https://github.com/minishift/minishift/issues/510

 This means you should be running OpenShift 3.6 or onwards.
-TODO confirm 3.5 is ok?
+To have symlinked logs, you must also run with the [`json-file` log driver](https://docs.docker.com/engine/admin/logging/json-file/).

 # Important Documentation